- Create a channel. Thoughtfully upload channel art and customise your layout so that viewers see what you want them to when they get to your channel.

 Manage and plan a strategy for your channel

-- Think about how to organize your successes to powerfully showcase your catalog or discography through the use of playlists and sections.
+- Think about how to organise your successes to powerfully showcase your catalogue or discography through the use of playlists and sections.

 - Tease upcoming content with features such as YouTube Shorts.